discourse/discourse-subscriptions/README.md

 To run the rails specs, install the plugin and run `bundle exec rake plugin:spec[discourse-donations]` in the discourse root directory.

-To run qunit tests: `MODULE='Acceptance: Discourse Payments' rake qunit:test[20000]`.
+To run qunit tests: `MODULE='Acceptance: Discourse Donations' rake qunit:test[20000]`.

 **Note:**